October 29, 2017

 9:00-10:00 DUMBO and Brooklyn Bridge – Head to Water St. first to see the official view of DUMBO (Down Under Manhattan Bridge Overpass) and grab a croissant and coffee from Almondine before walking the Brooklyn Bridge.
 From Water St., you will walk in the opposite direction of DUMBO and walk up a hill to see signs for stairs to get onto the Brooklyn Bridge.
 Once you’re there just enjoy the views but be sure to walk on the left side and stay out of the bikers lane…they WILL run you over.

-– Chinatown or Little Italy if you’re into the sketchiness of either.
+– Chinatown or Little Italy if you’re looking for a trip through a smaller neighborhood with a unique energy.
 I kind of dig the adrenaline rush that Chinatown gives.

 – Financial District